whscienceteacher/whscienceteacher.github.io/biology.md

 [Peppered Moths](/pepperedmoths/) - **Evolution** - Classic peppered moth experiment with a graph to show directional and stabilizing selection.
 User taps moths to eat them.
 After half are eaten the simulation automatically counts and reproduces them with a small amount of mutation.
 The simulation shows can show clean trees or sooty trees, or the user can change the darkness.

-[Saw Whet Owls Carrying Capacity](/sawwhetowl/) - **Ecology** - Tiny owls eat mice at night and then sleep during the day.
+[Saw Whet Owls Carrying Capacity](/sawwhetowl/) - **Ecology** - Simulation of carrying capacity.
+Tiny owls eat mice at night and then sleep during the day.
 During the day, hawks eat the owls unless they can find a safe place to hide.
 I made this to give my students a way to discover the idea of carrying capacity based on multiple factors, in this case food and shelter.
 Students can change the number of hollow trees and mice and see how the owl population changes over time.
 Not my prettiest but it did get the job done.

 ### Model Builders